Get Legal Advice From Our Traffic Lawyers

 I have been charged with drink driving.
 Do I need a lawyer?

-If you are caught driving with a blood alcohol limit above the legal limit, you will get charged with an offence that will be dealt with in the Magistrates Court.
+If you are caught driving with a blood alcohol limit above the legal limit, you will get charged with a traffic offence that will be dealt with in the Magistrates Court.

 If you are stopped by police and asked to do a breath test, it is important to remember when your last drink was.
 This is because blood alcohol readings can be calculated back depending on the time of your last drink, which can affect your reading and whether or not you are charged.